-The drum module is a central part of your drum kit.
+The drum module is a central part of any electronic drum set.

-If, like many drummers, you have decided to get an electronic drum kit, this article will help you select a drum module.
+If, like many drummers, you have decided to get an electronic drum kit, this article will help you select an electronic drum module.

-With advancing technology, it’s time to bid farewell to heavy drums.
+With advancing technology, it’s time to bid farewell to heavy drums and voyage into the new world of drum sets.

-With numerous trigger inputs and high flexibility, drum modules are excellent for live performances.
+With numerous trigger inputs and high flexibility, electronic drum modules are excellent for live performances and really tie together your drum kit.

 Many electronic come with different features, and selecting one can be a daunting task.